AndyWilliams682/Chronicler/README.md

     1 Incursions Remaining
       LN1 <-- hh0 --> IR1
 ```
+Rooms use an abbreviation based on their "Theme" (Currency, Weapons, Armour, etc) and their tier (0 to 3).
+For example, Treasury is the Tier 2 Currency room, so it is displayed as `$$2`.
+Opened rooms are displayed with `()`, while obstructed rooms use `[]`.
+The chosen room for the Incursion is highlighted with `* *`.
+In this image that room is Pits (abbreviated as `hh0`).
+The rooms it can swap to are shown at the very bottom (going left in the Incursion will swap to a Lightning Workshop (`LN1`)).

 ## Future Work
 The goal is to eventually create a tool to help players optimally build their temples across the 12 Incursions.
 It also needs more testing on other resolutions.